Measuring the amount of cholesterol and triglycerides in your blood can help predict your risk of blocked arteries in your heart and brain.

 A complete cholesterol test — also called a lipid panel or lipid profile — is a blood test that can measure the amount of cholesterol and triglycerides in your blood.

-A cholesterol test can help determine your risk of the buildup of plaques in your arteries that can lead to narrowed or blocked arteries throughout your body (atherosclerosis).
+A cholesterol test can help determine your risk of the buildup of fatty deposits (plaques) in your arteries that can lead to narrowed or blocked arteries throughout your body (atherosclerosis).

 A cholesterol test is an important tool.
 High cholesterol levels often are a significant risk factor for coronary artery disease.

-A complete cholesterol test includes the calculation of four types of fats (lipids) in your blood:
+A complete cholesterol test includes the calculation of four types of fats in your blood:

-People with a history of heart attacks or strokes require regular cholesterol testing to monitor the effectiveness of their treatments.
+People undergoing treatment for high cholesterol require regular cholesterol testing to monitor the effectiveness of their treatments.

 There's little risk in getting a cholesterol test.
 You might have soreness or tenderness around the site where your blood is drawn.
 Rarely, the site can become infected.

-A cholesterol test is a blood test, usually done in the morning since you'll need to fast for the most accurate results.
+A cholesterol test is a blood test, usually done in the morning if you fast overnight.
 Blood is drawn from a vein, usually from your arm.

 Before the needle is inserted, the puncture site is cleaned with antiseptic and an elastic band is wrapped around your upper arm.
 This causes the veins in your arm to fill with blood.